Personal Law > Family > Civil Partnership Dissolution

 temp

 A civil partnership is a legally registered relationship available to both same-sex and opposite-sex couples in the UK, offering almost identical legal rights, tax benefits, and responsibilities to marriage.
-It is formed by signing a civil partnership document, does not require spoken vows, and is ended through dissolution.

 Key Aspects of Civil Partnerships